thebjorn/pydeps/README.rst

 executable that can display the image file of the graph.

-You can also export the name of such a viewer in either the ``PYDEPS_DISPLAY`` or ``BROWSER`` environemment variables, which changes the default behaviour when ``--display`` is not used.
+You can also export the name of such a viewer in either the ``PYDEPS_DISPLAY`` or ``BROWSER`` environment variable, which changes the default behaviour when ``--display`` is not used.

 **Feature requests and bug reports:**